isomerpages/mci-m3-old/_sgteguhbersatu/2-sgteguhbersatu-initiatives.md

 The Temporary Assistance Package 2.0 or TAP 2.0 will offer temporary support to these families for a period of one year until their household financial situation stabilises.
 TAP was first introduced in March 2009 to support retrenched workers and their families who were affected by the economic crisis then.

-For more information, visit: [https://bit.ly/TAPonAMP](https://bit.ly/TAPonAMP)
+For more information, visit [https://bit.ly/TAPonAMP](https://bit.ly/TAPonAMP)